i-baumann/course_template/readme.md

 ### LaTeX

 I primarily use VSCodium to manage course content.
-Installing a LaTeX distribution and configuring it to be used in VSCode is covered [here](https://mathjiajia.github.io/vscode-and-latex/).
+Installing a LaTeX distribution and configuring it to be used in VSCode/VSCodium is covered [here](https://mathjiajia.github.io/vscode-and-latex/).

 The preambles includes several custom functions for statistical expressions, which may be useful for econometrics and statistics courses.